Image of a Solar Prominence

 From time to time, tremendous explosions on the Sun known as solar flares happen and are classified as X-ray class B, C. M, or X according to their X-ray peak flux.
 Class B and C are minor flaring events, Class M are moderate, and anything above M6 is consider a major flare.
 X-class flares are the most powerful.

-Note: Currently (4 May 2018) the Sun is very quiet with no spots visible and very few filaments or prominences as we begin to move into the solar minimum period.
-So far 73 days this year or 59% of the time have been spotless.
+Note: As of this entry (4 May 2018) the Sun was very quiet with no spots visible and very few filaments or prominences as the transition continued into the solar minimum period.
+For all of 2018, there was a total of 208 spotless days, or 57% of the total year.
 The below graphic, from www.spaceweather.com and NOAA shows where we are at and where we are headed in the solar cycle.

 Solar Observation Sampler